 This easy tutorial will help you learn to draw a cartoon helicopter!
 These nice machines are fascinating!
 They can fly at high speed or stay in a stationary position in the sky for a long period of time!

 No wonder they are so popular in rescue missions or in military intervention!
 Let's try to draw a helicopter using some simple and basic shapes!
+You can start with the video version found below.
+The written version is located after the video. :)

 First, draw a big circle to create the fuselage.
 Draw a rectangle over the fuselage to illustrate the swash plate that will eventually hold the rotor.